SSWConsulting/SSW.Rules.Content/rules/wrap-the-same-logic-in-a-method-instead-of-writing-it-again-and-again/rule.md

 ```

 ::: good
-Good Example: Put the same logic in a method and make it reusable
+Good example - Put the same logic in a method and make it reusable
 :::